JCVillegas/juniorDEVproject/README.md

 The functionalities for this project are:<br />
 * The web application allows to store a set of key/value pairs and a document name in the DB.<br />
-* It also stores metadata (date of document created, exported, updated)<br />
+* Stores metadata values (timestamp for document created, exported, updated)<br />
 * Lists all files with metadata fields.<br />
 * Updates name and key/ value pairs for existing document.<br />
-* When updating the document it updates last modification date.<br />
+* When updating the document it updates last modification timestamp.<br />
+* When generating a CSV document it updates last export timestamp.<br />
+* When uploading to a third party cloud integration it updates the export timestamp.<br />
 * Allows to delete document.<br />
 * Allows to export stored data as a CSV comma separated file.<br />